 Petrol Prices in Singapore

-According to Global Petrol Prices, a liter of petrol averaged S$2.01 in Singapore during the week ending February 6th, 2017.
+According to Global Petrol Prices, a litre of petrol averaged S$2.01 in Singapore during the week ending February 6th, 2017.
 This is up from S$1.96 in January 2017 and S$1.91 during November 2016.
-While prices have been increasing in recent weeks, this remains historically low when compared to 2015 and 2013, when petrol prices spiked near S$ 2.55 per liter.
+While prices have been increasing in recent weeks, this remains historically low when compared to 2015 and 2013, when petrol prices spiked near S$ 2.55 per litre.

 Why Have Gas Prices Been Rising?